Highlands Ranch, Colorado: Becoming a suburb

 In 1978, a large parcel of land in unincorporated Douglas County was purchased by The Mission Viejo Company.
 As the suburbs of Denver expanded, the company desired to build a new planned suburb, called Highlands Ranch, in northern Douglas County, akin to its first planned development of Mission Viejo, California.
 Initial plans were drawn up, many of which are still being realized.
 These plans laid out several major streets and called for several schools and recreation centers, as well as a town center and public library.
 Large parcels of land were sold to private housing developers, such as Richmond Homes.
 As these developments appeared, they often carried their own names, creating a series of segmented neighborhoods throughout Highlands Ranch.
 Plans for Highlands Ranch also included a snaking "green belt" which provided for undeveloped land for recreation.
 The plans also allowed for a large number of public parks and bike paths.

 The first homes in Highlands Ranch were built in 1981, near South Broadway.
-Simultaneously, the state built a new freeway through the area, C-470, which opened in 1985.
+Simultaneously, the state built a new freeway through the area, C-470, which opened in 1985 and was expanded to include express lanes in 2020.
 Many of the first residents of Highlands Ranch complained about the initial lack of commercial development.
 Residents had to drive many miles (usually into Littleton) for groceries, entertainment, or medical care.
 The first public school, Northridge Elementary, opened in 1982.
 The same year also saw the completion of the Northridge Recreation Center, an athletic club available to all Highlands Ranch homeowners.
 The first secondary school, Highlands Ranch Jr/Sr High School, opened in 1987.
 This institution became solely a high school, named Highlands Ranch High School, in 1991 with the building of nearby Cresthill Middle School.
 The first Highlands Ranch branch of Douglas County Libraries also opened in 1991, housed in a strip mall off Broadway and Springer Drive.